fullstack-lang/gong/README.md

 }

 // Bar is not a gongstruct
-type Bar struct { // it is not exported name string // it has no exported "Name" field
+type Bar struct { // it is exported name string // it has no exported "Name" field
 }

 // Zong is not a gongstruct
+//
-// it has a "ignore" magic code
+// gong:ignore it has a "ignore" magic code type Zong struct { // it is exported
-// gong:ignore
-type Zong struct {
-  Name string
+  Name string // it has an exported "Name" field
 }
 ```